aimee-mcneil-melville/ToDo-Full-Stack/packages/query-em-all/README.md

   - `/` renders `<PokemonList>`, a list of hardcoded Pokémon
   - `/pokemon/:name` renders `<PokemonDetail>`, a single Pokémon (with lots more information), also hardcoded

-Visit [localhost:3000/](http://localhost:3000/) and [localhost:3000/pokemon/bulbasaur](http://localhost:3000/pokemon/bulbasaur) we will be replacing the hardcoded data with data from the API.
+Visit [localhost:3000/](http://localhost:3000/) and [localhost:3000/pokemon/bulbasaur](http://localhost:3000/pokemon/bulbasaur), Bulbasaur is currently our only resident Pokémon.
+We will be replacing the hardcoded data with data from the API.

 ### 2. Setting up React Query